-We are looking for people for part-time appointment to Council’s IHAP.
-The IHAP holds public meetings to discuss and consider certain development applications and act as consent authority on behalf of Council.
-For each meeting three (3) experts and one (1) community representative will be drawn from a pool of appointed Panel Members.
+We are looking for people for part-time appointment to Council's IHAP.
+The IHAP holds public meetings to discuss and consider certain development applications and act as the consent authority on behalf of Council.
+For each meeting three (3) experts and one (1) community representative will be drawn from a pool of appointed panel members.

 - Be current residents within Wollongong Local Government Area